 Those who attend Rainbow Gatherings usually share an interest in intentional communities, ecology and new age spirituality.
 Attendees refer to one another as “brother”, “sister”, or the gender neutral term, “sibling.”
 Attendance is open to all interested parties and decisions are reached through group meetings leading to some form of group consensus.

-The organization is a loose, international affiliation of individuals who have a stated goal of trying to achieve peace and love on earth.
-There are no official leaders or structure, no official spokespersons, and no formalized membership.
+The organisation is a loose, international affiliation of individuals who have a stated goal of trying to achieve peace and love on earth.
+There are no official leaders or structure, no official spokespersons, and no formalised membership.
 Strictly speaking, the only goals are set by each individual, as no individual can claim to represent all Rainbows in word or deed.

 Think carefully about this – if you do then it means that practically any group of friends with close emotional ties should be called a family, but is this really what me mean when we use the term ‘family’?
 Or should sociologists limit themselves to studying families in the more traditional sense of the word?